 When you come home from a disappointing date, it’s tempting to want to hurl your heels across the room, fling yourself across your bed and shout, “Well, that was a waste of time!”
 Okay, perhaps that’s just me.
 But there’s something pretty galling about setting aside an evening, getting all dolled up at the gym after work and rushing to the appointed meeting place, only to force yourself to make awkward chitchat for 45 minutes.
 We all know it’s part of the process – not just kissing the toads, but often staring at them while thinking, “I don’t know what else to ask you.
 I’m out of material.”
 I suffered through my fair share before meeting my boyfriend a year ago.
 Yet only later did I realize that all that effort – and even frustration – helped me gain a lot more than a good man.

-Here are four reasons to be grateful this year:
+Here are four reasons to give online dating a chance this year:

 Yes, I slogged through many awkward conversations, but the point was that I got through them.
 And over time, I got better at them.
 During dud dates, I made up a little game in which I challenged myself to leave the table with something – whether it was a funny story, a travel tip or link to an interesting article my date thought I would enjoy.
 You can approach dates thinking “This is never going to work!” or “This is another human being who I have a chance to connect with, even on the smallest level.”
 These honed social skills pay off with friends, colleagues, strangers on a plane and your cousin’s new girlfriend at Thanksgiving.